-Students who want to live with one, two, or three friends may apply for housing in a group.
-Applying as a group gives friends the best opportunity of being assigned together—especially if everyone in the group has the same gender, student status, residence priority, selects to use group retention, and lists all residence choices in the same order.
+Students who want to live with one, two, or three friends may apply for housing as a group.
+Applying as a group gives friends the best opportunity of being assigned together—especially if everyone in the group has the same student status and residence priorities, uses group retention, and lists all residence choices in the same order.

-- If the group members would accept living within the same complex or residence even if not in the same room/suite/apartment or type of room/suite/apartment, they can list the ANY choice associated with that residence after listing the specific room/suite/apartment types.
-Thus, if there was not room for all group members in a specific room/suite/apartment type within a complex or residence, it could be possible for all group members to be assigned to the same complex or residence, but in different types of rooms/suites/apartments.
+- Undergraduate housing applicants: If group members are willing to accept living within the same complex or residence even if not in the same room type, they can list the ANY choice associated with that residence after listing the specific choice.
+For example, students who really want to live in Gerhard Casper Quad even if that means living in different room types would list the specific room choices (single, one room double, etc.) and then the Any Gerhard Casper Quad option.
+Thus, if there is not room for all group members in a specific Gerhard Casper room type, the group members could still be assigned together within the complex but to different room types.

-- The group member to submit a housing application first creates the group by entering the group name and password.
+- The group member to submit a housing application first creates the group by entering a group name and password.
 This person becomes the group leader.

 - All group applicants must list the same residences in the exact same order for the group retention feature to work.
-Listing different choices may cause the group to become split at the point where the choices diverge.
+Listing different choices negates group retention and increases the likelihood of the group being split.

 - The housing application gives group members the option to copy their group leader’s list of choices.
 Please note: If the group leader changes his/her choices after a group member has copied the leader’s choices that group member must go back and recopy the group leader’s choices.
 Otherwise, the old choices will remain on the group member’s application.

-The Group Retention feature is only available for groups applying for the first-round Summer Lottery and the second-round Summer Waiting List and groups are required to set a group retention level on their application.
+The Group Retention feature is only available for groups applying for the first-round of summer assignments.

-Group retention allows a student to indicate through how many choices they would like the assignments program to keep him/her together with his/her group.
-For example, if a group of four students were to set their retention rate to four, the computer would try to assign the entire group to their first choice.
+Group retention allows a student to indicate through how many choices she would like the assignment program to keep her together with her group.
+For example, if a group of four students were to set their retention rate to four, the program would try to assign the entire group to their first choice.
 If there were not four spaces available in that choice, the program would try to assign the entire group to their second choice.
 If there were not four spaces available in the second choice, the computer would move on through subsequent choices, trying to get the entire group into each choice.
 If the computer goes through the first four choices and is unable to get the entire group into any of those choices, the computer moves on to the fifth choice but group retention ends.
-If there is one vacancy in the group’s fifth choice, one person would be assigned to that residence and the computer would move on to the remaining three member’s sixth choice.
-Group retention allows students to stay together through a select number of residence choices and then branch out on their own.
+If there is one vacancy in the group’s fifth choice, one person would be assigned to that residence and the program would move on to the remaining three member’s sixth choice.
+Group retention allows students to pass on choices in order to stay together with their group.

 Group retention also allows larger groups to split off into smaller groups.
 If a group of four wants to stay together through their 2nd choice and then break into two groups of two through choice six, all group members should set group retention to six.
-After choice two, the first group of two should list different choices than the second group of two.
+On choice three, the first group of two should list different choices than the second group of two.

-In groups where some group members have a housing priority that would allow them to be assigned to a certain residence but other group members do not, using group retention may keep all group members from being assigned to the residence.
-For example, if one student lives in Mirrielees during the Spring Quarter and his group-mate lives in Roble, the Mirrielees student has a priority for being assigned to Mirrielees for the summer.
-If they list Mirrielees as their first of six residence choices, set group retention, and are given a random application number that is not low enough to get the Roble resident into Mirrielees for the summer, neither student would be assigned to Mirrielees.
-If they did not set group retention, on the other hand, the Mirrielees resident might be assigned to Mirrielees and the Roble resident assigned elsewhere.
+In groups where some students have a housing priority for assignment to a certain residence but other group members do not, using group retention may keep all group members from being assigned to the priority residence.
+For example, if one student lives in Mirrielees during the Spring Quarter and his group-mate lives in Roble, the Mirrielees student has a level-one priority to be assigned to Mirrielees for the summer.
+If the group lists Mirrielees as their first residence choice, uses group retention, and are given a random application number that is not low enough to get the Roble resident into Mirrielees for the summer, neither student would be assigned to Mirrielees.
+If they did not set group retention, the Mirrielees resident might be assigned to Mirrielees because of his priority for that residence, and the Roble resident would be assigned elsewhere.

 Changing groups, deciding not to be part of a group, or forming a new group after being assigned

-Students can change their applications until the application deadline, and can delete group information, change residence choices, and/or create or join a new group until the deadline.
-After you have been assigned to summer housing, if you discover that a friend has also been assigned to the same residence and room/apartment type, you can submit a summer contract change request in Axess to create a new group or join an existing group (maximum group members is four) in order to try to be assigned to the same room/apartment/suite.
-The deadline to submit this form is May 31 and all members of new groups will need to submit the online form.
+Students can change their applications until the application deadline.
+This includes group makeup.
+If, after assignments are complete, you discover that a friend has been assigned to your residence and room/apartment type, you can submit a petition in Axess to create a new group or join an existing group (maximum group members is four) in order to try to be assigned to the same room/apartment.
+The deadline to submit this form is June 3, 2019 and all members of new groups will need to submit the online form.

 - Students and their group members who apply for assignment through the Office of Accessible Education (first-round only) should still file a housing application through Axess.
 See specific information on the Medical Accommodations page.

 - Enrolled students have a higher priority for housing than do non-enrolled students.
-This could cause students with high application numbers to be split if the non-enrolled student does not have a good enough application number to be assignable in that particular assignment round.
+This could cause groups to be split if the non-enrolled student does not have a good enough application number to be assigned in that particular assignment round.

-Summer Session (Undergraduate housing except 576 Alvarado) or the Housing Front Desk Supervisors (Single Graduate housing) for that area will try to assign groups within the same apartment/room/suite as long as all group members are assigned to the same type of housing.
-If that is not possible they will try to assign group members to apartments/rooms nearby within the same neighborhood or building.
-Coed groups should refer to the coed group information above.
+Summer Session staff (for all undergraduate housing) or the Housing Front Desk Supervisors (graduate housing) will assign groups within the same apartment/room when possible as long as all group members are assigned to the same type of housing.
+If it is not possible to assign all group members to the same room/ apartment, they will try to assign group members to apartments/rooms within the same neighborhood, building, and/or floor.

 Split Group Petition